oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Workload_Deployment/IMPLEMENTATION.md

 ### Workload Expansion : Monitoring

 The Workload Expansion will create a series of monitoring alarms (11 Critical alarms, and 6 Warning alarms) for each Workload it creates.
 Notifications created by these alarms being triggered will be delivered by email to a list of email addresses (The workload_topic_endpoints) specified for that Workload.

+### Workload Expansion : ExaData Datasafe